 • Open JSTOR Collection, Open Artstor Collection, and Shared Collection.
 The Open JSTOR Collection, the Open Artstor Collection, and Open Shared Collection Content may have terms of a Creative Commons license or other rights statement or license indicated in the copyright statement or metadata for the content and, if so, you may make whatever use those licenses or rights statements allow.
 Note: Shared Collection Contributors have the choice to select and apply a license or rights statement to their Shared Collection content as long as such license or rights statement does not impose any obligations, liability, or restrictions of any kind on JSTOR.

-4 What use of JSTOR and its Content is prohibited?
+4 What use of JSTOR and its Content and Services is prohibited?

 • except as explicitly stated in the Permitted Uses stated above, use Content to train large language models or other generative AI technologies;

-• make available JSTOR Licensed Content or Artstor Collection Content in a manner that would substitute for direct access to such content on the Service platforms;
+• make available JSTOR Licensed Content or Artstor Collection Content in a manner that would substitute for direct access to such content on the JSTOR Platform;

-• attempt to override, circumvent, or disable any encryption features or software protections employed by the Service platforms or JSTOR Software (for example, download restrictions for Read Only Users or JPASS Users);
+• attempt to override, circumvent, or disable any encryption features or software protections employed by the JSTOR Platform or JSTOR Collection Management Software (for example, download restrictions for Read Only Users or JPASS Users);

 • undertake any activity that automatically downloads or exports Content, including activities involving web scraping, web harvesting, web data extraction, or other methods used to automatically extract data from websites;